Code-Institute-Submissions/GuessThatTitle/README.md

 - Issue: The 'How to Play' wasn't clear enough in terms of how the game works.
 Some users felt a bit confused when they first started playing
 - Fix: The How to play section was made clearer, and the animcation of the answer being inputted was added.
 A list with number of lives and when you will lose a life was also added to the How to Play page.

+## Deployment

+* I used git init to initialise a local repository.
+* I used git add . - to add the base directory of project code into the local git repository
+* I used git commit -m ".." to commit to the local repository with a message containing information on the version
+* I used git push to push the local repository to the remote repositiry on GitHub

+I took the following steps to deploy me project.

+1. Login to Github
+2. Select the relevant repository (davidosongschool/GuessThatTitle)
+3. Selected the settings icon and scrolled down to GitHub Pages
+4. Under the source tab, I selected Master Branch
+5. I wasited a few minutes for the site to be uploaded to github pages and then tested to make sure it had deployed correctly.

+## Credits

+* The data is sourced from the OMDB API
+* Some audio files were generated in Audacity - Others are free to use samples downloaded from freesound.org
+* All other content is original